 This paper analyzes the U.S. Supreme Court’s decision in Padilla v.
 Kentucky, wherein it addressed ineffective-assistance-of-counsel claims brought forth by a lawful immigrant.
 It goes on to examine ensuing applications of the Padilla decision by Federal Circuit Courts in United States v.
 Orocio and United States v.
 Chaidez.
 In Padilla v.
 Kentucky the Court held that legal counsel must advise immigrants facing legal charges of the risk of deportation.
 The Circuit Courts provided contradictory interpretations about whether or not the Padilla decision should be applied retroactively.
 The paper goes on to point out that most immigration matters are decided by immigration judges and the Board of Immigration Appeals (BIA).
 It further holds that since federal judges and state courts have little experience adjudicating immigration matters, the action of determining whether an attorney has rendered effective counsel concerning immigration matters become even more difficult.
 The paper contends that regardless of the various interpretations of the Padilla decision by the Circuit Courts, changes at the local, state, and Federal levels are needed to ensure that the Sixth Amendment rights of those with immigration statuses are protected.

 Using data from the 2007–2009 Annual Social and Economic (ASEC) supplement of the Current Population Surveys (CPS), this study explores the relationship between poverty and the health of children from various racial/ethnic minority and immigrant families in the Midwest.
-Findings show that: (1) Racial/ethnic minority children experience poorer health than Non-Hispanic White children; (2) Increased poverty among children predicts poorer children’s health; and (3) Immigrant children have poorer health than natives, and second-generation immigrant children have poorer health than first- and third-generation immigrant children.
-This study demonstrates the health disadvantages of Midwestern children from racial/ethnic minority families faced by poverty.
+Findings show that: (1) Racial/ethnic minority children experience poorer health than Non-Hispanic White children; (2) Increased poverty among children predicts poorer children’s health; and (3) Immigrant children have poorer health than native-born counterparts, and second-generation immigrant children have poorer health than first- and third-generation immigrant children.
+This study demonstrates the health disadvantages of children from racial/ethnic minority families faced with poverty in the Midwest.
 The gap in children’s health between Non-Hispanic White and minority children persists even after accounting for the effects of immigrant status, poverty, family structure, parental education, health insurance coverage, and metropolitan/nonmetropolitan residence.
 Improving the economic well-being of all racial/ethnic minority and immigrant families would improve children’s health.

 Elinor R. Jordan